This recipe uses the grill or broiler to cook the chicken and to make a smoky-flavored tomato sauce.

 - 1 tablespoon chopped fresh thyme

-Arrange the tomatoes skin side down on the grill rack or skin side up on a broiler pan lined with aluminum foil.
-Grill or broil until the skins begin to blacken, about 5 minutes.
+Arrange the tomatoes skin-side down on the grill rack or skin-side up on a broiler pan lined with aluminum foil.
+Cook until the skins begin to blacken, about 5 minutes.
 Transfer to a bowl, cover with plastic wrap, and let steam until the skins loosen, about 10 minutes.

 In a small frying pan, heat the olive oil over medium heat.
 Add the garlic and saute until softened, about 1 minute.
 Remove from the heat and set aside.

-Core and peel the tomatoes.
-In a blender or food processor, combine the tomatoes, the garlic with the oil, and the vinegar.
-Pulse until well blended.
-Stir in 1 tablespoon of the basil and 1/8 teaspoon of the pepper.
+In a blender or food processor, combine the tomatoes, garlic, oil and vinegar.
+Pulse until well-blended.
+Stir in 1 tablespoon basil and 1/8 teaspoon of the pepper.

 Transfer the chicken breasts to warmed individual plates.
 Spoon the tomato sauce on top, dividing evenly.
 Serve immediately.